Point cloud rendering of a car

 2. Bin points into cells that are typically 20 x 20 cm.

-3. Find cells that are occupied.
+3. Finds cells that are occupied.
 A cell is occupied when:

 a.
 The object is too high, max(Y), and